sibirrer/hierArc/README.rst

-Hierarchical analysis of strong lensing systems to infer lens properties and cosmological parameters simultaneously
+Hierarchical analysis of strong lensing systems to infer lens properties and cosmological parameters simultaneously.

+The software is originated from `Birrer et al. 2020 <https://arxiv.org/abs/2007.02941>`_ and is in active development.

 * Free software: BSD license
 * Documentation: https://hierarc.readthedocs.io.